Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Related Work

-Despite their widespread use of diaries in BSM, visualization tools for sleep diary data remains limited.
-When available, visualizations are often restricted to static charts summarizing basic metrics such as total sleep time, sleep efficiency, and wake after sleep onset \cite{blake2010online,almahmud2022sleepapps}.
+Despite their widespread use of diaries in BSM, analytics tools for sleep diary data remains limited.
+When available, analytics are often restricted to static charts summarizing basic metrics such as total sleep time, sleep efficiency, and wake after sleep onset \cite{blake2010online,almahmud2022sleepapps}.
 In many clinical settings, these summaries are still manually generated from paper records or electronic forms, making it difficult to track trends consistently across visits \cite{carney2012consensus,ibanez2018survey}.
 To address these shortcomings, prior work has explored digital tools that pair diary intake with visual summaries for patient feedback \cite{philip2020covidagent} and mobile applications that integrate wearable data to enhance sleep tracking and engagement \cite{almahmud2022sleepapps}.
 Platforms such as \textit{CBT-I Coach}, \textit{SHUTi}, and \textit{Sleepio} further demonstrate that visual feedback can improve adherence and outcomes \cite{kuhn2016cbticoach,espie2012sleepio}.
 Yet most existing systems remain patient-facing and provide limited support for clinicians, who need integrated, longitudinal views of patient-reported data to guide treatment \cite{schmitz2022towards,sadhu2023dashboard,islind2019shift}.
-This gap not only increases clinician burden and the risk of error but also constrains personalized treatment planning \cite{vacaretu2019digitalsleep,schmitz2022towards,sadhu2023dashboard}.
-Our work addresses this need by engaging sleep specialists in the design of a visualization tool that aims to integrate diary metrics with contextual information to better support both individualized care and broader treatment planning.
+This gap not only increases clinician burden and the risk of error but also constrains personalized treatment planning \cite{vacaretu2019digitalsleep,schmitz2022towards,sadhu2023dashboard}. \am{Our work addresses this need by engaging sleep specialists in the design of an analytics tool that aims to integrate diary metrics with contextual information grounded in existing clinical workflows to better support both individualized care and broader treatment planning.}